hotosm/toolbox/content/pages/digitization-and-editing/organized_OSM_editing.md

 * **Available resources**: Does your project have budget to pay digitizers and validators?
 * **Features and attributes**: Does your project require only buildings to be mapped?
 Roads?
 Will any features (such as roof:material) be added by remote mappers?

+### Options for remote mappers

+* **Global HOT/OSM Community**: The global community is a wonderful and FREE source of remote mappers.
+As of September 2019, 180,000 volunteers from around the world have mapped over 2 million tasks on HOT's Tasking Manager to support mapping efforts around the world.
+* **Large Paid team of digitizers (5+ people)**:
+* **Small paid/unpaid team of digitizers (less than 5 people)**:

+[insert general guidelines on mapping rates]

 Whenever possible, we recommend sourcing local mappers to be part of the digitization efforts.
 And remember, it is critical that no matter what plan you choose, that it includes a validation and quality control plan!

-* [insert general guidelines on mapping rates]
-* [insert example plan] / example team structures
-* [insert example & blank task tracking]

 ## Organised Editing Compliance Procedures

-_HOT’s suggested procedures for complying with the Organised Editing Guidelines (OEG) - Draft February-June 2019_
+_HOT’s suggested procedures for complying with the Organised Editing Guidelines (OEG) - as of June 2019_

 ### Purpose: